-The blue dot at the bottom of the map below, showing Fort Worth in 1890, marks where the tracks of the Fort Worth & New Orleans railroad and the tracks of the Missouri Pacific railroad intersected.
+The blue dot at the bottom of the map, showing Fort Worth in 1890, marks where the men were waiting: where the tracks of the Fort Worth & New Orleans railroad and the tracks of the Missouri Pacific railroad intersected.
+Today’s Lancaster Avenue would be at the top of the map.
+The railroad intersection was 1.3 miles south of the Missouri Pacific Infirmary (later “St. Joseph Hospital”).
+As you can see, that intersection was out in the country back then.
 (Map from Pete Charlton’s “The Lost Antique Maps of Texas: Fort Worth & Tarrant County, Volume 2” CD.)

-The New York Times lamented “the murderous acts of the Fort Worth ruffians.”
+Today all is quiet along those tracks.
+But on April 4, 1886 the New York Times lamented “the murderous acts of the Fort Worth ruffians.”

-The Louisville Courier-Journal wrote: “The labor organizations must demonstrate their power to enforce their decrees, and they must separate themselves from the marauders, who seem to be in the ascendancy in Fort Worth.”
+Likewise the Louisville Courier-Journal wrote: “The labor organizations must demonstrate their power to enforce their decrees, and they must separate themselves from the marauders, who seem to be in the ascendancy in Fort Worth.”

-The Florida Times Union wrote: “The bloody deed at Fort Worth will be condemned, we are sure, by the laboring men of the country just as emphatically as by any other class of citizens.”
+And the Florida Times Union wrote: “The bloody deed at Fort Worth will be condemned, we are sure, by the laboring men of the country just as emphatically as by any other class of citizens.”

-Nationally, Gould, who once said, “I can hire one-half of the working class to kill the other half,” brought in non-union workers and Pinkerton detectives to break the strike—and some heads.
+Nationally, Gould, who once said, “I can hire one-half of the working class to kill the other half,” brought in nonunion workers and Pinkerton detectives to break the strike—and some heads.
 Violence broke out as strikers and sympathizers uncoupled cars, seized railroad switches, vandalized railroad equipment, and stood on tracks to block trains.
 Sometimes even women and children stood on tracks.

 On March 25 the Gazette reported that the few trains that were running were moving slowly in case the tracks had been vandalized.

 On April 3 the New York Times reported a confrontation between chief sheriff’s deputy Jim Maddox (the sheriff’s brother) and strikers attempting to block a train.
 “I’ll kill the first man who touches this engine,” Jim Maddox warned strikers.
 The report also mentions Courtright and acts of theft and sabotage.
-To “kill” an engine meant to extinguish the fire under the boiler and to empty the boiler of water and steam.
+(To “kill” an engine meant to extinguish the fire under the boiler and to empty the boiler of water and steam.)

 The strike dominated headlines across the country for most of March and April.
 As the strike continued, the railroads pressured cities to get tough with strikers.
 The railroads also went to court to get injunctions issued against strikers.
-Such injunctions put the railroads in a win-win position: If the strikers obeyed an injunction, trains, manned by non-union replacements, would run.
+Such injunctions put the railroads in a win-win position: If the strikers obeyed an injunction, trains, manned by nonunion replacements, would run.
 If the strikers disobeyed an injunction, they were breaking the law and could be acted against.

 As the injunction went into effect, tensions escalated in Fort Worth.
 The Gazette on April 3 reported an altercation and an act of vandalism.

-But first that train had to pass through a railroad switch called “Buttermilk Junction.”
+But first that train had to pass through a railroad switch called “Buttermilk Junction”: